 PHOTO BY STUDIO SCRIVO

-Alice Bacon began playing cello in the public school music program of her hometown, Berkeley, California.
+Alice Bacon began playing cello in the public school music program of their hometown, Berkeley, California.
 In high school Ms. Bacon studied with the renowned Milly Rosner, played with the Oakland Youth Orchestra and was co-principal of the Young People’s Symphony Orchestra of Berkeley.

 Alice Bacon plays on two instruments: a 19th century french cello, and a remarkable aluminum cello from the mid-20th century.